cardboard-iguana/cardboard-iguana.com/log/2022-08-24-offsec-live-pen-200-and-aws-deep-dive.md

 Notes from OffSec Live in the morning (as usual), and then a few more YouTube videos about AWS this evening.

-## OffSec Live: PEN-200 — Active Directory Reconnaissance
+## OffSec Live: PEN-200 — Active Directory Enumeration & Exploitation, Part 1

 * The Windows `whoami` supports a lot of flags.
 For example, `whoami /privs` returns privilege information, while `whoami /all` returns *tons* of information about the current user.
 * The Windows host name will be returned by the `hostname` command.